pkourouklidis/panoptes-wiki/Core-Concepts.md

 ## Algorithm
-An _Algorithm_ can be used to detect dataset shift.
-There are two kinds of _Algorithms_ that a user can define. _Base Algorithms_ and _Higher Order Algorithms_.
-A _Base Algorithm_ receives as input historical data (ie. data that was used to train the ML model) and live data (ie. recent data seen in prediction requests).
-A _Higher Order Algorithm_ receives as input, a set of outputs from previous executions of other _Algorithms_.
+An _Algorithm's_ job is to decide on the presence of dataset shift based on the data it receives as input.
+The input differs for the two types of _Algorithms_ that a user can define.
+The first type is the _Base Algorithm_.
+In the general case, _Base Algorithms_ receives as input _historical data_ (ie. data that was used to train the ML model) and _live data_ (ie. recent data seen in prediction requests).
+Here is an example of a _Base Algorithm_ in PDL.

 ```
 BaseAlgorithm kolmogorovsmirnov{